The Debian Project is a volunteer association of individuals who have made common cause to create a free operating system, referred to as Debian.

-Please note that hosts and services under the debian.net domain are not part of the official Debian project; they are run by individuals who have an association with the project rather than the project themselves.
+Please note that (unless stated otherwise on this page) hosts and services under the debian.net domain are not part of the official Debian project; they are run by individuals who have an association with the project rather than the project themselves.
 Questions about exactly what data those services hold should be directed at the service owners rather than the Debian Project itself.

 The Debian Contributors site provides an aggregation of data about where someone has contributed to the Debian Project, whether that's through filing a bug report, making an upload to the archive, posting to a mailing list or various other interactions with the Project.
 It receives its information from the services in question (details about an identifier such as login name and time of last contribution) and provides a single reference point to see where the Project is storing information about an individual.